karimhenry/detector/README.md

 - Python script: Triggers inference on the Flask container and retrieves results.
 # Functionalities:

-1. The RTSP container continuously streams a video.
+1. The RTSP container continuously streams a video through the command run in `rtsp-server/Dockerfile`
-2. The Inference Flask container:
+2. The Inference Flask container `yolov5-inference/main.py` applies this logic:
     - Receives requests.
     - Loads a YOLOv5 model.
     - Captures a frame from the RTSP stream.